caroldelwing/WCD-DevOps/project_2/README.md

 Access the following link for more info about how to install AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-To access your AWS account, execute the following command in your terminal:
+To have access to your AWS account through your IAM user, execute the following command in your terminal:

 ```sh
 $ aws configure